 - January 23, 2020 – NAAA Requests EPA Verify Precision, Safety and Efficacy of Applications Made by Drones

-This above is not intended for publication.
+This policy page updated 2023-10-23 is not intended for publication.
 NAAA requests that should any party desire to publish, distribute or quote any part that they first seek the permission of the Association.